 MIND ON HEAVEN is supported by Axis Theater, Abrons Arts Center, The Gray Center for Arts and Inquiry at the University of Chicago, the Foundation for Contemporary Arts Emergency Grant, the University of Tennessee at Chattanooga, and individual donations.

 Brian Cagle - is a filmmaker - writer, director, executive producer - currently living in Chicago but originally hailing from the hills of East Tennessee.
 His films have been screened at a number of museums and film festivals around the US and particularly in the Southeast, such as Downstream International Film Festival, IndieGrits, and IndieMemphis.
 His 2003 documentary No Incident, No Service, based on the 1960 sit-in demonstrations led by Chattanooga high school students, is now part of the permanent collection of the Chattanooga Regional History Museum.
 In 2006, his short film Bikes + Bridges = Chicago won the top prize in Nokia’s “My Chicago, My Neighborhood” film competition.
 Commercially, he has shot on various projects including performances by Snoop Dogg and Animal Collective, and in 2012 created a music video for the band Volcano! which was featured on Pitchfork and Spin.com.
 Currently he is finishing his first feature film, Green Corn.
 He served as a board member for the non-profit Shaking Ray Levis Society, and has also worked in experimental theater in Tennessee and New York, including Richard Foreman’s Hotel Fuck.
 Cagle received his MFA in Film from Northwestern University.
-He then taught there, and at Northwestern’s satellite university in Doha, Qatar, for several years, and now works as part of the Film+Broadcast faculty at Tribeca Flashpoint Media Arts Academy in Chicago, Illinois.
+He has taught at Northwestern U, Northwestern’s satellite university in Doha, Qatar, and at Tribeca Flashpoint Media Arts Academy in Chicago, Illinois.

 Max Bernstein - was born and raised in Buffalo, NY where he received his BA in Media Studies from UB.
 Bernstein received an MFA in Film and Studio Art from UC Boulder.
 He is an associate of the Wooster Group, media designer for Kaki King, media designer for Michelle Ellsworth, a member of The Flinching Eye Collective, a member of Friends Of The TANK, and drummer and video designer of the band Eupana.
 Bernstein’s personal works combine elements of cinema, theater, sculpture, performance, and new media, often exploring contemporary notions of representation and phenomenology through experimental narrative and technology.
 He currently lives and works in Brooklyn, NY.